GAAMA: Graph Augmented Associative Memory for Agents: Method

-The extraction prompt (Appendix~\ref{sec:appendix_extraction}) instructs the LLM to perform multi-step reasoning across episodes to derive general facts where possible, and to generate concept labels that are specific enough to be useful for retrieval but general enough to connect related content across sessions.

-\paragraph{Step 3: Reflection synthesis (LLM).} A second LLM pass synthesizes higher-order insights from multiple facts.
+\paragraph{Step 3: Reflection synthesis (LLM).} A second LLM pass synthesizes higher-order insights from multiple facts, following the concept of reflection introduced for generative agents~\citep{park2023generative}.
 Reflections capture generalized patterns, preferences, or lessons that span multiple conversations (e.g., ``User prefers outdoor activities on weekends'').
 Each reflection is linked to its supporting facts via DERIVED\_FROM\_FACT edges.
 Reflections are particularly valuable for inference-type questions that require combining information across sessions.